Call For A Free Consultation(602) 345-1818

 No. There is no legal obligation to give a recorded statement to the other driver’s insurer.
 Decline politely and refer them to counsel.

 Nothing upfront.
 We work on contingency, which means our firm gets paid a percentage of the recovery only if there is a settlement or verdict.
-No recovery, no attorney’s fee.
+Specific fee and cost terms are set out in the written representation agreement.

-No. Article 2 § 31 of the Arizona Constitution prohibits the legislature from capping damages for personal injury.
+No. Article 2 § 31 of the Arizona Constitution prohibits the legislature from capping damages for personal injury, and Article XVIII § 6 protects injury-damages actions from statutory limitation.
 Pain and suffering recoveries depend on the facts, not a statutory ceiling.

-After a crash anywhere in Avondale, on I-10, on Loop 101, on Dysart, on Avondale Boulevard, on Van Buren, we’ll give a straight answer about what a claim is reasonably worth and what the next move looks like.
+After a crash anywhere in Avondale, on I-10, on Loop 101, on Dysart, on Avondale Boulevard, on Van Buren, we’ll give a straight answer about what the claim looks like and what the next move is.
 No pressure.
 No sales pitch.

 Talk to us before talking to insurance: (602) 345-1818.